 Iowa lawmakers went home for the year on May 5.
-In the coming weeks, Bleeding Heartland will catch up on some of the legislature’s significant work that attracted relatively attention.
+In the coming weeks, Bleeding Heartland will catch up on some of the legislature’s significant work that attracted relatively little attention.

 Two proposed state constitutional amendments passed both chambers and could appear on the 2020 general election ballot, if the House and Senate approve them in the same form during either 2019 or 2020.

 Three other constitutional amendments cleared one chamber in 2017–in one case unanimously–then stalled in the other chamber as lawmakers completed this two-year session.
 Those ideas may resurface next year.
 But since changes to the state constitution must be passed by two consecutively elected legislatures before landing on the general election ballot (the last step in the process), Iowa voters would not be able to ratify those proposals until November 2022 at the earliest.

 The two constitutional amendments approved in both chambers this year related to firearms and the process for filling vacancies in the highest state offices.

 Expansive pro-gun amendment

 For years, the gun lobby has pushed for adding a right “to keep and bear arms” to the Iowa Constitution.
 When the legislature was under divided control, Democratic lawmakers repeatedly made clear they would agree to update the state constitution with language resembling the Second Amendment to the federal constitution.
 That compromise didn’t satisfy Republicans, who wanted to forbid virtually all gun regulations.

 New Senate Majority Leader Bill Dix told Radio Iowa in January 2017 that adding firearms language to the constitution would be one of his party’s top four priorities.
 The same month, all 29 GOP senators introduced Senate Joint Resolution 2, borrowing wording from the amendment Iowa House Republicans had approved in 2012, over strenuous objections from Democrats.